 Let’s start with the first word in our journey to differentiate to vs too vs two.
 Based on the table above, we can deduce that to is generally used to indicate a relationship between words or clauses.
 In fact, it can even be used to indicate a specific period or range of time.
 It is a pretty versatile word that you should definitely master since it is an all-around word that takes the form of a preposition and an infinitive verb (“to” + verb).
 In some rare instances, to can also act as an adverb like in the example, “She pulled the door to.”

 Here are some examples:

 In contrast to the previous word, too only acts as an adverb.
-Whenever I get confused about this one, I usually re-write sentences and the word "also" to see if it sounds right.
-For instance, if you are troubled with the sentence "Mario is going with them too," you can simply check it by dropping too and writing, "Mario is going them also."
-Does it sound, right?
+Whenever I get confused about this one, I usually re-write sentences and the word “also” to see if it sounds right.
+For instance, if you are troubled by the sentence “Mario is going with them too,” you can simply check it by dropping too and writing, “Mario is going with them also.”
+Does it sound right?
 Yep!
 So, this means that too is the correct word to use.

 Additionally, you can use too to indicate abundance or excessiveness.
 For instance, you may feel too cold when during wintertime or too hot during summer.
 To understand its general usage better, below are some examples:

 - Kimchi is too spicy for my taste.

 - I wasn’t too pleased with how she was acting.

 - The grammatical mistakes were too glaring to ignore.

 Wait a minute!
 Did you see that comma on our last example?
 Don’t worry!
 According to the Chicago Manual of Style, you may or may not use a comma before it.
 In this sense, it is at your discretion if you want the sentence to look technical and provide more clarity or if you want it without a comma just because it feels “right” to you.